 Also of interest is that Jacksonville Beach has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.75% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Jacksonville Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Jacksonville Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Jacksonville Beach in 2010 was $51,190, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $204,760 for a family of four.
-However, Jacksonville Beach contains both very wealthy and poor people as well.
+The per capita income in Jacksonville Beach in 2018 was $65,452, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $261,808 for a family of four.

 The most common language spoken in Jacksonville Beach is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and German/Yiddish.